Illinois Compiled Statutes

 Confidentiality and accessibility of juvenile court records.

 (A) A juvenile adjudication shall never be considered a conviction nor shall an adjudicated individual be considered a criminal.
 Unless expressly allowed by law, a juvenile adjudication shall not operate to impose upon the individual any of the civil disabilities ordinarily imposed by or resulting from conviction.
 Unless expressly allowed by law, adjudications shall not prejudice or disqualify the individual in any civil service application or appointment, from holding public office, or from receiving any license granted by public authority.
-All juvenile records which have not been expunged are sealed and may never be disclosed to the general public or otherwise made widely available.
-Sealed records may be obtained only under this Section and Section 1-7 and Section 5-915 of this Act, when their use is needed for good cause and with an order from the juvenile court, as required by those not authorized to retain them.
+All juvenile court records which have not been expunged are sealed and may never be disclosed to the general public or otherwise made widely available.
+Sealed juvenile court records may be obtained only under this Section and Section 1-7 and Part 9 of Article V of this Act, when their use is needed for good cause and with an order from the juvenile court.
 Inspection and copying of juvenile court records relating to a minor

 who is the subject of a proceeding under this Act shall be restricted to the